nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### \[Proposed\] Undo/redo feature
+### Undo/redo feature

 #### Proposed Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
+The undo/redo mechanism is facilitated by `VersionedStudentDirectory`.
+It extends `StudentDirectory` with an undo/redo history, stored internally as an `studentDirectoryStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedAddressBook#commit()` — Saves the current address book state in its history.
+* `VersionedStudentDirectory#commit()` — Saves the current student directory state in its history.
-* `VersionedAddressBook#undo()` — Restores the previous address book state from its history.
+* `VersionedStudentDirectory#undo()` — Restores the previous student directory state from its history.
-* `VersionedAddressBook#redo()` — Restores a previously undone address book state from its history.
+* `VersionedStudentDirectory#redo()` — Restores a previously undone student directory state from its history.

-These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.
+These operations are exposed in the `Model` interface as `Model#commitStudentDirectory()`, `Model#undoStudentDirectory()` and `Model#redoStudentDirectory()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
-The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The user launches the application.
+The `VersionedStudentDirectory` will be initialized with the initial student directory state, and the `currentStatePointer` pointing to that single student directory state.

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" />

 Step 2.
-The user executes `delete 5` command to delete the 5th person in the address book.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `delete 5` command to delete the 5th person in the student directory.
+The `delete` command calls `Model#commitStudentDirectory()`, causing the modified state of the student directory after the `delete 5` command executes to be saved in the `studentDirectoryStateList`, and the `currentStatePointer` is shifted to the newly inserted student directory state.

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />

 Step 3.
 The user executes `add n/David …​` to add a new person.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified address book state to be saved into the `addressBookStateList`.
+The `add` command's `Command#shouldCommitModel` method returns true, so the `LogicManager` runs `Model#commitStudentDirectory()`, causing another modified student directory state to be saved into the `studentDirectoryStateList`.

 <puml src="diagrams/UndoRedoState2.puml" alt="UndoRedoState2" />

 <box type="info" seamless>

-**Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the address book state will not be saved into the `addressBookStateList`.
+**Note:** If a command fails its execution, `LogicManager` will not call `Model#commitStudentDirectory()`, so the student directory state will not be saved into the `studentDirectoryStateList`.

 </box>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The `undo` command will call `Model#undoStudentDirectory()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous student directory state, and restores the student directory to that state.

 <puml src="diagrams/UndoRedoState3.puml" alt="UndoRedoState3" />

 <box type="info" seamless>

-**Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
-The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
+**Note:** If the `currentStatePointer` is at index 0, pointing to the initial StudentDirectory state, then there are no previous StudentDirectory states to restore.
+The `undo` command uses `Model#canUndoStudentDirectory()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the undo.

 </box>